Rare Australian quilt

 This rare autograph quilt is one of the earliest known signature quilts in Australia.
 In includes about 650 embroidered signatures, names, initials and motifs and was made in about 1894 to raise funds for Saint Mary's Church of England, now Saint Mary's Anglican Church, in Sunbury.

 Subscribers paid a donation to have their name or symbol included on a square.
 Of the hundreds of squares on this quilt, only a small number of individual names have been identified.

-Please note that while the quilt itself is not on display in the Museum, you can examine it below.
+While the quilt itself is not on display in the Museum, you can examine it below.

-The autograph quilt up close
+Autograph quilt up close

 Zoom in to see the detail on the quilt